You are here

-The average surface temperature over Australia and the surrounding oceans have increased by around 1oC since the beginning of the 20th century (Figure 5 left-hand side).
+The average surface temperature over Australia and the surrounding oceans have increased by1oC since the beginning of the 20th century (Figure 5 left-hand side).
 Seven of the ten warmest years on record have occurred since 2005.
-The warmest year in the record going back to 1910 is 2013.
-The most recent year in the record, 2016, was the fourth warmest.
-There are spatial differences, with some areas warming faster than others (Figure 5 right-hand side) but nowhere has cooled.
+There are spatial differences, with some areas warming faster than others, (Figure 5 right-hand side) but nowhere has cooled.

-Since the mid 1990s, there have been substantial long-term changes in rainfall over the continent:
+Since the mid 1990s, there have substantial long-term changes in rainfall over the continent:

 - a declining trend over southwest Australia (Figure 6 right)

 - a 15% reduction in late autumn and early winter rainfall in southeast Australia (Figure 6 right).